FAQ - Photos Takeout for Mac

 Open Photos.
 Change the current system library to the one that you want to export from, as explained here.
 Close Photos app, then launch Photos Takeout.

-Click below Source and re-select the system library.
+Click below Source and re-select the System Photo Library.
 This grants Photos Takeout permission to access your Photos library.
-The photos will load normally after this.
+Also check Settings > Security & Privacy > Photos, and ensure that Photos Takeout has full access.

-Another reason may be version mismatch, e.g. trying to use a Catalina library on Monterey Mac, or a Big Sur library on Mojave Mac, or (uh) an iPhoto library on any Mac.
+Another reason may be version mismatch, e.g. trying to use a Catalina library on Sequoia Mac, or a Monterey library on Mojave Mac, or (uh) an iPhoto library on any Mac.

 EXPORTING PHOTOS